 Okay, so back to this recipe...

-The most complicated part is keeping the steps straight.
+The most complicated part of chocolate dipped cupcakes is keeping the steps straight.

 Start with making a good sturdy cupcake.
 The dairy free chocolate cupcake recipe I have here is excellent for filling.
 It doesn't fall apart and it tastes like devil's food cake.
 Here are the steps to make this cake as a layer cake.
 It works perfectly as cupcakes.